boss10801/AEITsim/README.md

 # Keypair Encryption
 Practice one of the Encryption method which is wildly use in modern day website, Due to limited resource these code will be tested in one machine

+## Notice
+For sender
+    You require
+    - pub.pem from receiver

+For receiver
+    You require
+    - Your own priv.pem
+    - iv.txt from sender
+    - AESkey.txt.encrypted from sender
+AESkey will share between two user
+Two user will always use AESkey from sender
+The AESkey in your key will automatically update if you decrypt the AESkey.txt.encrypted
 ## How to use it
 pre requirements: Install Cryptography
 You can also try to set a virtual Enviroment before installation by